 5. Ease of Recharge

-Closely associated with the above is the ease of recharge of the unit itself: after all, you’ll need to charge up the depleted power after you’re done with all the charges the jumper expended to start up the vehicles that wouldn’t start (on their own).
+Closely associated with the above is the ease of recharge of the unit itself: after all, you’ll need to replenish the depleted power after you’re done with all the charges the jumper expended to start up the vehicles that wouldn’t start (on their own).

 With these three standard ways of keeping the juice in this jumper circulating, it’s easy to see that keeping the unit charged, all the time, effortlessly, won’t be a challenge.